 Rasamalai is a sweet that evolved through rasgullas.
-The dough balls of chenna are formed and boiled in cream with saffron, and nuts, which it is served in after.
+The dough balls of chenna are formed and boiled in cream with saffron, and nuts, which is served after.
 As a result, rasmalai is a softer, richer relative of rasgulla.
 Many believe that this dish was created by K.C.
 Das of the present-day K.C.
 Das Grandsons, a famous sweet shop in West Bengal, but others say that's not true.

 Payasam is a dessert/drink that is popular in South India, often served after a meal during special occasions like festivals and weddings.
 This is another milk-based dessert, and it is served with vermicelli and nuts.

 Kulfi is India's contribution to the world of ice creams, and it is a delicious one at that!
-Like most ice creams, it is made from a mixture of milk, cream, and flavourings (most often saffron, cardamom and pistachios or almonds).
+Like most ice creams, it is made from a mixture of milk, cream, and flavorings (most often saffron, cardamom, and pistachios or almonds).
 But it does not contain egg and it is frozen in molds without being churned, resulting in a denser, richer product.
 Modern variations of this favorite sweet of India include flavors like chocolate, mango, strawberry, and so much more.
 This dessert is believed to have originated from the Mughal empire in the 16th century.

 7. Soan Papri

 This is another traditional sweet that is a favourite of everyone.
 Thin, tiny strands of spun sugar are compressed together and cut into squares, served with flaked almonds and pistachios on top.
 The experience of eating a soan papri is almost like eating cotton candy in that it dissipates the moment it hits your tongue.
 You can find packaged soan papri in almost all Indian shops and supermarkets.
 These have a longer shelf life than most sweets, so you can take them back home from your Muslim-friendly travel in India

 The Indian sweet Halwa shares its name with a load of other desserts from countries in the Middle East

 , but India's version of Halwa itself comes in so many different colours, shapes, and tastes.
 If you're in Karnataka